 How many miles of road would you guess crisscross this little island of ours?
 100,000?
 200,000?

 According to the Department for Transport there are 245,000 miles of roads in Britain; a distance equivalent to circumnavigating the earth 10 times.
-Even more surprising than the size of our road network is the relatively tiny proportion of it that was designed and built for cars and lorries; for every one mile of motorway, there are 95 miles of roads conceived originally for non-motorised traffic.
+Even more surprising is the relatively tiny proportion designed and built for cars and lorries.
+For every one mile of motorway, there are 95 miles of roads conceived originally for non-motorised traffic.

 After the railway killed off stage-coach traffic in the 1830s, it was another 50 years before cyclists took to the roads and pushed for high-quality sealed surfaces and were the first to lobby for national funding and leadership for roads.

 Rees Jeffreys might have been an early advocate for motorways, but he started his career campaigning on behalf of cyclists for the improvement of what he referred to as “despaired and neglected roads”.
 As an elected member of the council of the Cyclists’ Touring Club and a representative of the Roads Improvement Association (itself founded by the CTC in 1886) Jeffreys lobbied for the of spreading tar on Britain’s roads long before cars became a form of mass transport.